 Breast cancer is one of the most prevalent forms of cancer in the UK.
 The disease affects as many as 55,122 new women each year and accounts for as much as 15% of all new cases of cancer in the UK.
 It is also an extremely serious condition.
 However, if it is caught in the early stages, such as stage one or stage two, survival rates will be between 90% and 99%.
 This is the point at which the claimant in the case which we have researched should have been diagnosed.
 However, the claimant experienced delayed diagnosis of breast cancer which allowed the condition to progress to a later stage.

-Before looking further at the case we have researched, we have included some headline statistics around breast cancer.
+Before looking further at the case we have researched, and explaining how our law firm could offer you free no obligation diagnosis claims advice on how to claim for pain and suffering as well as specialist medical care costs and future loss of earnings, we have included some headline statistics around breast cancer.

 Breast Cancer Statistics